X1r0s/Server-Guide/ENG/PM2 ENG.md

 ---

-## 7. PM2 Deployment
+## 7. PM2 Deploy (Automated Deployment)

-PM2 offers a built-in deployment system that automates updating your application on remote servers.
+PM2 provides a built-in deployment system that can automatically update your application on a remote server when you push new changes.

 ### 7.1.
-Setting Up Deployment
+Setting Up Deployment in ecosystem.config.js

-In your `ecosystem.config.js` file, configure the `deploy` section with:
+In the `deploy` section of your configuration file, define the following:

-- **user:** Your SSH username.
+- **user:** SSH username on your server.
-- **host:** Your server's IP address.
+- **host:** Your server’s IP address.
-- **repo:** The SSH URL of your Git repository.
+- **repo:** The SSH URL of your repository.
-- **path:** The target path on your server.
+- **path:** The target directory on the server.
-- **post-deploy:** Commands to run after deployment (e.g., `npm install` and `pm2 reload`).
+- **post-deploy:** Commands to execute after deployment (e.g., `npm install` and `pm2 reload`).

 ### 7.2.
-Deploying with PM2
+Deploying Your Application

-1. **Set up deployment on the server:**
+1. Set up the deployment:
    ```bash
    pm2 deploy ecosystem.config.js production setup
    ```
-2. **Deploy your latest changes:**
+2. Deploy the latest version:
    ```bash
    pm2 deploy ecosystem.config.js production
    ```

 ---

-## Conclusion

-PM2 is an essential tool for Node.js production environments.
-It simplifies process management, ensures high availability through automatic restarts, and offers advanced features like clustering, log management, and zero-downtime reloads.

-By using PM2, you can:

-- **Start, stop, restart, and monitor** your Node.js applications with ease.
-- **Automatically recover** from application crashes.
-- **Set up auto-start** on server reboots.
-- **Deploy** your applications quickly and efficiently.

-For more details and advanced configurations, refer to the [official PM2 documentation](https://pm2.keymetrics.io/).

-God save the JS!
+God Save The JS!

 ```